-Fold the stiffening angles at the top and bottom of the solebars with the half-etched guides to the inside as shown.
+Fold the stiffening angles at the top of the solebar inner parts with the half-etched guides to the inside as shown.

 Also fold the horns 180° and solder in place.
 I generously apply solder paint and then clean off excess with a tissue, before applying the iron.